tgrecojs/thomasgreco.me-boilerplate/README.md

 #Angular Single Page Application with Node.js

 ##Angular UI-Router
-This repository contains a highly scalable Angular application that utilizes different named views with Absolute paths.
+This repository contains a highly scalable Angular application that utilizes different named views.
 Below, I have included all of the code displayed in the `home` state.
-Additionally, I have mapped the named views below to specific templates, all relative to their Absolute state.
-By taking this approach, I have created an application that can be easily modified by dropping in different views.
+With the help of UI-Router, it is easy to define different sections of an application according to their parent, or absolute state.
+Not only does this look better sematically, but it makes adding, or removing elements from a page an extremely menial task.
 You can see more info about absolute views in the [UI-Router docs]('https://github.com/angular-ui/ui-router/wiki/Multiple-Named-Views').

+*note: due to problems regarding the paths of my script, and template files, I currently have a single app.js in place, however you will notice a much more modular approach in the js file*

 ```